Writing Your First Limnoria Plugin¶

 Command handler with parameters¶

-Now let’s create a command with some arguments and see how we use those in our
+Now let’s create a command with an argument.

 command lets the user pick a specific RNG seed: